Transgender rights in Australia: Court involvement

-In the 2004 case Re Alex : Hormonal Treatment for Gender Identity Dysphoria the Family Court of Australia held that both Stage 1 and Stage 2 treatments for gender dysphoria were non-therapeutic "special medical procedures" for the purposes of the Family Law Act 1975, which meant that even if a child's parents consented, the Family Court's approval was necessary to ensure the child's welfare was protected.
-This was based on the principles of Marion's Case, in which the High Court of Australia ruled that parental consent was insufficient for "special medical procedures", and instead court approval was necessary to ensure they were in the best interests of the child.
+In the 2004 case Re Alex : Hormonal Treatment for Gender Identity Dysphoria the Family Court of Australia held that both Stage 1 and Stage 2 treatments for gender dysphoria were non-therapeutic "special medical procedures" for the purposes of the Family Law Act 1975, which meant that even if a minor's parents consented, the Family Court's approval was necessary to ensure the minor's welfare was protected.
+This was based on the principles of Marion's Case, in which the High Court of Australia ruled that parental consent was insufficient for "special medical procedures", and instead court approval was necessary to ensure they were in the best interests of the minor.
 After that case, the Family Court heard an increasing number of applications for child gender dysphoria treatment.

-In its judgments, the Family Court assessed the child's Gillick competence; in other words, whether the child was in a position to consent to the treatment by fully understanding its nature, effects and risks.
-If the Court found the child to be Gillick-competent, the child's wishes had to be respected.
-If not, the Court would then decide whether the proposed treatment was in the child's best interests.
+In its judgments, the Family Court assessed the minor's Gillick competence; in other words, whether the minor was in a position to consent to the treatment by fully understanding its nature, effects and risks.
+If the Court found the minor to be Gillick-competent, the minor's wishes had to be respected.
+If not, the Court would then decide whether the proposed treatment was in the minor's best interests.

 The need for court involvement was relaxed in several 2013 judgments, which were approved by the Full Court of the Family Court in Re Jamie.
 In these cases, the judges accepted that the medical treatments were therapeutic in nature and that parents could consent to Stage 1 treatment for their child without court oversight.
-Following these cases, court approval for Stage 1 treatment is only necessary if there was a disagreement between the child, their parents or their treating doctors about the treatment.
+Following these cases, court approval for Stage 1 treatment is only necessary if there was a disagreement between the minor, their parents or their treating doctors about the treatment.

 Australia was the only country in the world to require court involvement in the process.
 Several families with transgender children called for the Family Court's role to be abolished in all non-disputed cases, given that the legal process merely "rubber stamped" the expert opinions of medical practitioners and imposed significant financial and emotional costs on applicants.
 The legal process cost about $30,000 in 2016.
 Opponents of court involvement also indicated that some transgender teenagers were risking their lives sourcing cross-sex hormones on the black market due to the cost and delays caused by the legal process.